-One morning in August 2007 at age 38, I woke up feeling sick and called an ambulance.
-I ended up having a major stroke, which blew up my cerebellum – a small region in the lower part of the brain that plays an important role in fine motor control.
+One morning in August 2007, Jeff woke up feeling sick and called an ambulance.
+Jeff had a major stroke, which blew up his cerebellum – a small region in the lower part of the brain that plays an important role in fine motor controls.

-In December 2008 I finally moved to a supported housing facility in Beaumaris, where I live today.
+In 2008 he was eventually moved to a supported housing facility in Beaumaris, where he still lives today.

-Jeff is passionate about self-advocacy for people living with a disability and is a member of various advisory groups and committees representing people with a disability.
+Jeff is passionate about self-advocacy for people living with a disability, he is a member of various advisory committees and regularly presents to groups interested in learning more about disability.